srpattison/AmsterdamBlockchainWeek/events/filecoin-friends-social/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
-    Join us for an exciting IPFS Meetup featuring talks and workshops from Fluence Labs, Chainsafe, IPFS and Protocol Labs.
-Meet, connect and learn with other members of the IPFS community!
-Stick around after the Meetup for the Filecoin & Friends Social.
-We look forward to seeing you there!
+    Join us for an evening of light bites, refreshing beverages, great company and conversations at the Filecoin & Friends Social!
+Interested in IPFS?
+Join us earlier in the day for the IPFS Meetup starting at 15:00 CEST.

 # The date should be in the format year-month-day (ISO 8601).